 Mastery Charter School Mann Elementary consistently appears among Philadelphia schools with notable academic gains, especially in underserved areas.
 The school emphasizes reading fundamentals early, structured interventions, and a nurturing environment for students.

 Many families praise its restorative discipline approach and strong leadership.
 Small-group instruction and support for struggling learners are strengths.
 Mann also benefits from strong parental engagement and extracurricular options that help student growth beyond just core academics.
-Learn more here
+To read more about this school, please refer to its official website.

 5. Rosalie Krause (Placeholder School)